Smyatkin-Maxim/15799-s25-project1/reflection.md

 - Things get much easier if you have a tool to compare with plans from previous run[s]
 - Better support for associativity.
 I thought that it will automatically push join through join, but you actually need a separate rule for that
 - Tried to convert join to semijoin for unique columns, but it generates bad SQL.
 Doesn't seem to be working
+- Somewhat unnoticed to me was the fact that there are two costing implementations in Calcite: VolcanoCost (CPU, ROWS, IO) and RelOptsCostImpl (simpler single-value cost).
+I've used the second one while it turns out that VolcanoCost is the main costing algorithm.
+After switching to it I got somewhat better results.
+However even VolcanoCost still looks awfully bad.
+- I tried reordering Filter conditions by their selectivity (or by their cost * selectivity, whatever).
+But to make it work I need it to be a cost-based rule.
+Which turns out a lot of work.
+Ditching this idea at least for now.